3 Coins, Tails Always Even: Is It 0 or 1/13?

 Don't ask which I prefer.
 You decide.

-But that’s not verifying.
+“Emergent property” — the model typically verifies: “Did I use P(heads)=1/3 in my calculations? ✓” That’s not verifying.
 It should check: “Does my result give P(heads)=1/3 when I calculate the marginal?”
+Using a constraint is not the same as satisfying it.

 | Problem type | Does v17b work? |